 What causes Palmar Hyperhidrosis?

 The most common classification of hyperhidrosis, primary focal hyperhidrosis, is defined by nerves that signal sweat glands too frequently, thus leading to overactive sweat glands and excess sweat.
-Primary focal hyperhidrosis typically worsens with nervousness or stress.
+Typically, primary focal hyperhidrosis affects a specific area of the body like the armpits, feet, hands, or forehead and usually worsens with nervousness or stress.
+Sweating caused by primary focal hyperhidrosis typically occurs symmetrically on each side of the body.
 Palmar hyperhidrosis is a common part of primary focal hyperhidrosis, which can sometimes be accompanied by sweat on the soles of the feet or the face.
-Though there is no known cause of primary hyperhidrosis, there is a chance it could be hereditary.
+Though there is no known cause of primary hyperhidrosis, there is increasing evidence to suggest that there is a genetic component to the condition.
+More research needs to be done to support this hypothesis but published papers suggest that the development of hyperhidrosis is linked to a dominant gene.

-Other forms of hyperhidrosis are often coupled with other medical conditions, such as diabetes, nervous system disorders, menopause, certain cancers, and thyroid problems.
-In the case of secondary hyperhidrosis, the primary medical condition will be addressed first.
+The second type of hyperhidrosis, called secondary generalized hyperhidrosis, is excessive sweating as a result of medical conditions, such as diabetes, nervous system disorders, menopause, certain cancers, and thyroid problems.
+Secondary generalized hyperhidrosis is characterized by sweating across large areas of the body rather than focused in one specific region.
+In the case of secondary hyperhidrosis, the primary medical condition should be be addressed to eliminate the excessive sweating.
 Additionally, certain medications can be a primary cause of hyperhidrosis.
-If hyperhidrosis is prompted by the use of a new medication, it’s good to let your primary care doctor know about this and any other side effects.
+If hyperhidrosis is prompted by the use of a new medication, it is important to disclose this information to Dr. Green when you are discussing your treatment options.

 How to Cure Palmar Hyperhidrosis

 If you’re wondering how to get rid of palmar hyperhidrosis, there are several treatment options.
-Common initial treatments include prescription antiperspirants and prescription creams, which are designed to build salt clogs which can stop sweat from ruching the surface.
+Common initial treatment of focal hyperhidrosis includes prescription antiperspirants and prescription creams, which are designed to build salt clogs which can stop sweat from reaching the surface.
 In addition, topical aluminum chloride, nerve block-based medications, and anti-depressants can all be used to treat hyperhidrosis.
 Another treatment for more moderate palmar hyperhidrosis is iontophoresis, which uses a low-intensity electrical current to reduce the amount of sweating in target areas.
 Though these treatments are successful for some, many patients have inconsistent results, and almost all of these treatments require a considerable amount of upkeep.

 For many patients, the journey for how to stop palmar hyperhidrosis ends with Botox injections.
 Botox treatment of palmar hyperhidrosis is an ideal option for those looking for consistent relief of sweaty palms.
 Current research shows that Botox treatment is 80-90% effective in relieving the symptoms of palmar hyperhidrosis, and Botox can be combined with other treatments to eliminate excessive sweating from the palms.
-These combination treatments are typically preferred over more extreme treatment options.
+These combination treatments are typically preferred over more invasive treatment options.
+When determining which treatment option is right for you, it is important to consult with a board-certified dermatologist such as Dr. Green.

 Does Botox work for Palmar Hyperhidrosis?

 Yes!
-Botox treatment for hyperhidrosis has proven to be extremely successful for patients suffering from excessive sweating.
-Since Botox is not a permanent treatment, and lasts approximately six months when injected in this area, it is recommended to repeat Botox injections on a six-month cycle for optimal results.
-Botox treatment of palmar hyperhidrosis is an excellent noninvasive method to provide long-lasting relief from sweaty palms.
+Botox treatment for hyperhidrosis has proven to be extremely successful for patients suffering from excessive sweating on their palms and/or hands.
+Since Botox is not a permanent treatment and lasts approximately six months when injected in this area, it is recommended to repeat Botox injections on a six-month cycle for optimal results.
+Botox treatment of palmar hyperhidrosis is an excellent non-invasive method to provide long-lasting relief from sweaty palms.

-When it comes to how to inject Botox for palmar hyperhidrosis, the process is relatively painless and simple.
+The procedure itself is quick and relatively painless.
 Typically, the process requires using a topical numbing cream one hour before injections, and if a patient is particularly sensitive to pain, nerve-blockers may be recommended for the duration of the treatment.
 Generally, 20-30 ultra-fine, small needles are used to inject Botox into each palm, and the process takes only about 15 minutes in all.
 As this treatment is an advanced Botox injector technique, it’s critical that you work with a board-certified medical professional who has experience with Botox injections for hyperhidrosis.
 Dr. Green is an expert in Botox injections for both cosmetic and medical use, and the safety and satisfaction of her patients is her top priority for any Botox treatment.

 After treatment, the most common side effects are mild muscle weakness (a looser grip), and occasional bruising.
 Most patients leave their appointment requiring no downtime.
 Relief from excessive sweating is usually in full effect one to two weeks following treatment.